rmlevy1/Flight-Prices-Prediction-Project/README.md

   Further Exploration
   - Run the model on a data set containing ticket prices for a large time span (larger time span and full year).
+This project was completed by Jigme Sherpa and Raam Levy.